tooooolazy/baseapp/baseApp/README.md

 - In Backend module:
   - create the following packages and classes:
     - xxxx.domain: create class DataRepository that extends DataBaseRepository
     - xxxx.ws: create class WsDataHandler that extends WsBaseDataHandler.
-Also make sure to define generics
+Also make sure to define generics, 'autowire' its constructor (see DpApp-backend module for example).

+- In Service module:
+  - create package 'xxxx.service' and in it 'DataControllerService' class.
+Add Spring annotations '@RestController' and '@RequestMapping("/dcs")'.
+This is where the endpoints are defined.
+It must have at least 'execute' and 'executeUpdate' (the ones declared in DataHandlerClient interface - the class though, is not required to implement that interface).
+See DpApp-service as an example of what the class should contain.
+  - in resources folder the following must exist (see related structure and files in DpApp-service module as an example):
+    - META-INF folder: where persistence.xml should be located
+    - application-context.xml: spring config file
+    - yyyyyyyy.properties: property file with Database connection info.
+The name of the property file is defined in 'application-context.xml' and includes environment variables.
+    - WEB-INF folder with the following:
+      - web.xml
+      - xxxxApi-servlet.xml

 need to revise the next